Education and Human ServicesEducational Leadership Classroom Teacher Programs

 Regular admission to the College of Education and Human Services is granted after successful completion of 12 hours of course work with a grade of B or better in each course.

 Students who wish to complete licensure requirements at the graduate level but do not wish to pursue a graduate degree may be admitted as licensure candidates with the permission of the department in which the programs are housed.
-See Praxis II testing requirement above.
+Persons pursuing a library media specialist license are required to complete the Ohio Department of Education prescribed Praxis II(s) exam for their intended area of licensure.

 Gregory R. Bernhardt (dean), education, counselor education